CasimirKaPazi/balhukbar/Grammar.md

 Verbs only describe actions that result in one state at a time changing into another state in a later time.
 Therefor verbs like "move, say, play, think" are possible, but "be, have, sit, own, relate, mean, display" are not.
 The later examples are expressed using other word classes.
 Verbs are satellite framed in the way that manner is expressed with **vii** + adjective.
-Direction is expressed using **cor kol guj**, "away towards around" and the prefixes **vo**- and **ni**-.
+Direction is expressed using **cor kol kuj**, "away towards around" and the prefixes **vo**- and **ńi**-.

-**malan vo'ele cor nia vii huahua**
+**malan vo'ele cor ńa vii huahua**
-malan (vo('ele) cor (nia) vii (huahua))
+malan (vo('ele) cor (ńa) vii (huahua))
 Q.listener.is.topic towards.speaker-move to east like wind
 "Will you go east to me, fast like the wind?"
 (Sidenote: There are no real pronouns in this sentence.)

-Verbs can be derived from nouns by omitting all initial and final consonants and adding a glottal stop in front.
+Verbs can be derived from nouns by omitting the onset of the first and coda of the last syllable and adding a glottal stop in front.
-Because of the limitations of meaning, the derived meaning of the verb always is the action that is neccessary to create or become the noun.
+Because of the limitations of meaning, the derived meaning of the verb always is the action that is necessary to create or become the noun.
-As an example the word **mama** "woman, mother" turns into **'ama** "to become a woman, to be pregnant".
+As an example the word **m̈am̈a** "woman, mother" turns into **'am̈a** "to become a woman, to be pregnant".
 While the english phrase indicates a state, to be pregnant is in fact an action following the above definition.

 <div id='Nouns'/>